linnilinnil/PIC-PROJECT/README.md

 To run the dashboard locally:

 We suggest you to create a separate virtual environment running Python 3 for this app, and install all of the required dependencies there.

 Run in Terminal/Command Prompt:

 `git clone -b main https://github.com/linnilinnil/NIH-Fundings-Dashboard.git`

+Enter the directory:

+`ce NIH-Fundings-Dashboard`

 `python3 -m virtualenv venv`